How Poisonous Are Apple Seeds?

 Naturally, you would wonder if apple seed oil made from apple seeds and known for its many medicinal and cosmetic use is, after all, safe to use?
 It has a considerably low amount of amygdalin; so, you can stop worrying.

 In fact, one study found that apple seed oil is as good as any other edible oil and is a good source of natural antioxidants.
 It was also found to have anticancer properties.
-Another study found that the oil had a good potential for use in the food industry and pharmacy.
+It also has a good potential for use in the food industry and pharmacy.